Alchemist21/Alchemist21/README.md

 ## Hi there 👋

 I'm Louell and I love everything Blockchain related like NFTs, Defi's and DAO's.
-I enjoy Hackathons, meeting new friends and learning frameworks such as NextJS ReactJs or basically anything JS including D3JS.
+I enjoy Hackathons, meeting new friends and learning frameworks such as NextJS, ReactJs or basically anything JS including but not limited to D3JS.

 - 🔭 I’m currently working on Startups
 - 🌱 Currently Learning: Solidity || NextJS